In-house investments and ESG integration

 We also believe that responsible investment involves exercising its right to vote the shares that it owns, and that it should also involve active engagement with companies.
 Consequently, it does not follow a policy of exclusion or automatic divestment, as such a policy is likely to transfer ownership rights to investors without responsible investment policies.

-To support its voting and engagement activities, the Fund subscribes to a specialist third party service (currently Hermes Equity Ownership Services (EOS)).
-It is also an active member of the Local Authority Pension Fund Forum (LAPFF), which engages with companies on behalf of the majority of Local Government Pension Schemes across the UK.
-For those portfolios that are quantitatively derived, ESG issues are addressed through the voting and engagement activities of Hermes EOS and LAPFF.
+To support its voting and engagement activities, the Fund subscribes to a specialist third party service (currently Hermes Equity Ownership Services.
+It is also an active member of the Local Authority Pension Fund Forum, which engages with companies on behalf of the majority of Local Government Pension Schemes across the UK.
+For those portfolios that are quantitatively derived, ESG issues are addressed through the voting and engagement activities of Hermes Equity Ownership Services and Local Authority Pension Fund Forum.

 The Fund’s external managers are also selected and appointed after due consideration of their approach to integrating ESG considerations into their investment processes.
 Their activities, including scrutiny of how ESG considerations affected investment decisions, are monitored by the Fund quarterly.